 None of us had our passports with us.
-We’re seldom asked to present our passports in South Africa, except most recently when I had blood tests, when purchasing SIM or data cards or when picking something up from the post office or other government facilities.
-Fortunately, none of us including Cees was asked to produce a passport.
+We’re seldom asked to present our passports in South Africa, except most recently when I had blood tests, purchased SIM or data cards, or picked something up from the post office or other government facilities.
+Fortunately, none of us, including Cees, was asked to produce a passport.

 |Elephant munching on a spikey shrub.|

 The officer looked something up in his car and returned to our vehicle, asking, “Where is your “warning triangle?”